 Help for seniors

-The government will invest another $127 million in supporting senior Australians to continue their active engagement in society – including $9.9 million to extend their broadband support, $4.6 million for a new ageing policy institute, and a $112 million pilot program to assist them to downsize their home without affecting their pension From July 1, 2014, pensioners who have owned their family home for at least 25 years and who decide to downsize will have the option to invest surplus funds (up to $200,000) in an account.
+The government will invest another $127 million in supporting senior Australians to continue their active engagement in society – including $9.9 million to extend their broadband support and focus on fair broadband usage by provider, $4.6 million for a new ageing policy institute, and a $112 million pilot program to assist them to downsize their home without affecting their pension From July 1, 2014, pensioners who have owned their family home for at least 25 years and who decide to downsize will have the option to invest surplus funds (up to $200,000) in an account.
 The funds invested in the account and earned interest will be exempt from the Age Pension means test for up to 10 years.
 Also a new seniors’ Work Bonus is intended to ensure pensioners keep more of their pension while working.

 Other than the Child Care Rebate, the following items will also be subject to a pause on their indexation: